 - Monitor across all levels to get a holistic picture of your apps’ health: including CPU load, design, workflows, service, network, interactions, memory usage, integration, etc.

 Balance cost with user experience

-To meet (and exceed) the expectations of business users, building highly resilient distributed apps have become a top priority.
+To meet and exceed, the expectations of business users, building highly resilient distributed apps has become a top priority.
 A resilient app delivers consistent performance and ensures that user experience is not hampered in the event of a component failure or service outage.